-To select complete table cells, including all their content, click in the first cell to be selected, press and hold down the left mouse button and drag the selection to the last cell of interest.
+To select complete table cells, including their content, click into the first cell to be selected, press and hold down the left mouse button and drag the selection to the last cell of interest.

-There is an alternative way to select complete lines or column of cells.
-When you invoke the Table > Select command, a sub-menu opens, from which you can specify selection of the current row(s), the current column(s) or the entire table.
+There is an alternative way to select complete rows or column of cells.
+When you invoke the Table > Select command, a sub-menu opens, from which you can specify selection of the current row, the current column or the entire table.